rayosdev/MTG-card-swipe/README.md

-made by Jared Anders Isaksen
+made by Jared Anders Isaksenquasar